Hedgehogo/aber-core/README.md

 # Aber core
-Core for various projects related to Aber programming language, compiler, analyzer, formatter and so on.
+Core for various projects related to the Aber programming language, compiler, analyzer, formatter and so on.